 We use 2 types of forms at NerdWallet: a single form and a progressive disclosure form.

-- Is: comprised of multiple fields on a single page with a “submit” button at the bottom of the page.
+A single form is comprised of multiple fields on a single page with a “submit” button at the bottom of the page.
+This should be used when users need to edit their entries frequently or review all entries at one time.
+Specific use cases include the "Beat my Loan" feature.

 Use spacings and a single column for the layout

-ExceptionAvoid zigzag reading experience unless fields are correlated.
+ExceptionA zigzag reading experience can be used if fields are correlated.

 Add a progress bar in a long form